janekfleper/typst-fancy-units/docs/manual.typ

 #let my-num = num.with(transform: absolute-uncertainties)
 ```

-== Parameters <unit-parameters>
 ==== Parameters

-#let func-unit = (
-  name: "unit",
-  description: "Parse and format a unit",
 #let func-absolute-uncertainties = (
   name: "absolute-uncertainties",
   description: "Convert all uncertainties to absolute ones",
   args: (
-    decimal-separator: (
-      description: [
-        The symbol to separate the integer part from the decimal part in exponents.

-        By default the separator stored in the `fancy-units-state` will be used, see @configuration for the details.
-      ],
-      types: ("auto", "string", "content"),
-      default: "auto",
-    ),
-    unit-separator: (
-      description: [
-        The separator to join the units.

-        After the individual units are formatted they are joined by the separator.
-        The most common choice will be a small amount of horizontal space to visually separate the units.
-        Other typical options are the symbols `sym.dot` [#sym.dot] or `sym.times` [#sym.times].

-        By default the separator stored in the `fancy-units-state` will be used, see @configuration for the details.
-      ],
-      types: ("auto", "content"),
-      default: "auto",
-    ),
-    per-mode: (
-      description: [
-        The output format for units with negative exponents.

-        This option only affects the output format.
-        The parser will not save any information about the input format.
-        The `"conserve"` option therefore does not exist here.

-        By default the format kept in the `fancy-units-state` will be used, see @configuration for the details.
-      ],
-      types: ("auto", "string"),
-      values: (
-        power: (
-          type: "string",
-          details: [The negative exponent will be applied directly, e.g. #unit(per-mode: "power")[m / s^2]],
-        ),
-        fraction: (
-          type: "string",
-          details: [An actual fraction is used, e.g. #unit(per-mode: "fraction")[m / s^2]],
-        ),
-        slash: (
-          type: "string",
-          details: [A forward slash is used to indicate a fraction, e.g. #unit(per-mode: "slash")[m / s^2]],
-        ),
-      ),
-      default: "auto",
-    ),
-    body: (
     number: (
       description: [
-        The actual unit(s) to be parsed and formatted.

-        Since the body is just regular content, the usual restrictions of math input do not apply.
-        You can just write down the units separated by spaces and it is not necessary to use variables for the prefixes and units.
-        Unicode characters such as the prefix μ also work directly or as a hexadecimal escape sequence ```typ \u{03bc}```.

-        The parser will try to match pairs of parentheses, brackets and curly brackets.
-        If not all of them can be matched, an error will be raised.
-        A single pair of parentheses `()` will only group the units inside.
-        This is for example useful to apply an exponent to multiple units.
-        If you want to actually have the parentheses in the output, you have to use two pairs `(())`.

-        You can apply styling to multiple units, to a single unit or just to a part of a unit, e.g. the prefix.
-        If the styling is only applied to the prefix, you have to use a colon `:` to join the prefix and the unit again.
-        Otherwise the parser will not understand that the two components belong to the same unit.
         The number to convert to absolute uncertainties.
       ],
-      types: ("content",),
       types: ("dictionary",),
       tags: ("Required", "Positional"),
     ),
   ),
   return-types: ("dictionary",),
 )
-#my-tidy.show-function(func-unit, my-tidy.style-args)

-== Macros <unit-macros>

-Macros enable you to define units or unit prefixes that will be inserted automatically if you use the macro in a unit or quantity anywhere in your document.
-This feature is designed for complicated units or units that directly include styling.
-In that case it can be annoying to write down the entire unit every time.
-You should not put trivial macros like `meter: [m]` in here to make the package work like `siunitx` and the other Typst unit packages again.
-The macros are compatible with all unit features such as exponents, subscripts, styling and grouping.
-See the examples in @unit-examples-macros for more details.
 #my-tidy.show-function(func-absolute-uncertainties, my-tidy.style-args)

 ==== Examples

-#let func-add-macros = (
-  name: "add-macros",
-  description: "Add macros to the unit parser",
-  args: (
-    macros: (
-      name: [..acros],
-      description: [
-        The names of the macros must only contain alphanumeric characters.
-        Underscores are not allowed since they are used for italic styling in the units parser.

-        The values of the macros should be content.
-        If a string or a symbol are passed, they will be wrapped inside content automatically.
-        This is required since the macros are interpreted by the same functions as the regular units.
-      ],
-      types: ("content", "string", "symbol"),
-      tags: (),
-    ),
-  ),
-  return-types: none,
 #my-tidy.show-example-table(
   scope: (num: num.with(transform: absolute-uncertainties)),
   "num[0.9+-0.1]",
   "num[0.9(1)]",
   "num[0.9(1:2)]",
 )
-#my-tidy.show-function(func-add-macros, my-tidy.style-args)

-== Examples <unit-examples>

-=== `per-mode` <unit-examples-per-mode>

-As explained earlier in @unit-parameters the `per-mode` only affects the output of the units.
-For the input format you most likely want to use a slash `/` to indicate a fraction, but it is also valid to use negative exponents.
-The slash will only affect the first trailing unit, use parentheses or (curly) brackets to apply the fraction to multiple units.

-#my-tidy.show-example-table(
-  columns: (
-    (per-mode: "power"),
-    (per-mode: "fraction"),
-    (per-mode: "slash"),
-  ),
-  scope: (unit: unit),
-  "unit[m / s]",
-  "unit[kg^-2]",
-  "unit[kg m / s^2]",
-  "unit[kg / (m s)]",
-)
 === Relative uncertainties

-The `per-mode` `"slash"` can be ambiguous when a slash is followed by multiple units.
-If you want to prevent this ambiguity, wrap the units in a second pair of parentheses as shown in @unit-examples-grouping.
 This function transforms all uncertainties to the relative format.
 Asymmetric uncertainties are not affected by this function, and if the value of the number is `none`, the transformation results in an error.
 To make absolute uncertainties the default for the entire document, use the configuration